Mohmed3del/DevOps-project/README.md

 Enter number 4 to Build and Configure Inrastructure in AWS

-#### Example of the python output:

 #### on Jenkins:

-- sign in using the password that the python script outputed
 - Create Credentials:
   - awslogin => type: username with password
   - githublogin => type: ssh username with privatekey